Cheap uplights, a banner corrected with Sharpie, and a rented DJ. Peak Orangeside High.

 Chase chuckled.
 “Elvis Santiago.
 Whatever happened to him?
 He was the only one who could make Professor Hendricks reconsider who really was ‘Saved By The Bell’.”

-“Yeah,” He shook his head.
+“Yeah.”
+He shook his head.
 “Everyone just scattered after Orangeside.
 You, me, Elvis, Christina… like the baby spiders at the end of Charlotte’s Web, we all just scattered with a smile.”

 “That part hurt me, but I understood,” Amelia said softly.

-Chase smiled at that.
+Chase smiled.
 “I teared up.”

-For a long moment, they just listened to the wet rhythm of their steps.
+They just listened to the wet rhythm of their steps.
 Chase glanced over his shoulder.
 The street was empty, just wet pavement and shadows, but the back of his neck prickled.
 It was a familiar feeling lately, the sensation of being observed by someone that wasn’t there.

 “It doesn’t,” he said.

-He wanted to say something clever, but what came out was the truth.
 “I don’t know.
 But I’m not walking away this time.”

 That earned him a smile.
 Not big, not dramatic, but enough.
 “We’ll see.”

-“Thanks for the walk,” she said, breaking the tension before it grew teeth.
+“Thanks for the walk,” she said.

-“Careful,” she said, teasing again to save herself.
-“That’s a dangerous phrase.”
+“Careful,” she said, teasing.
+“That’s a dangerous word.”

 “I like danger,” he said.